Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 ConnectRetryCounter doesn't make sense on the send side of a Function Channel.

 The ConnectRetryTimer/ConnectRetryTime make sense in the send side of the Function Channel.  rfc4271 talks about these times as related to the TCP session -- in BoQ, the QUIC connection is already up so these attributes apply to the stream setup.
-At least that's what my assumption is: set the QUIC connention and *then* start BGP.
-(Even though the QUIC connection is set up in response to starting BGP.)

 Do we need to expand the table to indicate the send/receive separation?
  --->